-Wondering what email messages are eating up all the Gigabytes of space that you have in your Gmail mailbox?
-There are Google Scripts and external web apps that let you discover all the space-hogging email attachments but you don’t need them anymore.
+Wondering which email messages are eating up all the Gigabytes of space that you have in your Gmail mailbox?
+While there exist Google Gmail Scripts that let you discover all the space-hogging email attachments, you don’t really need them anymore.

-Gmail supports an undocumented “size” search operator that will let you quickly find all the big emails in the mailbox whose size exceeds a particular threshold.
+Gmail supports an undocumented “size” search operator that you can use to quickly find all the big emails in the mailbox whose size exceeds a particular threshold.
 The search syntax is:

 size:[size in bytes]